Tuesday, June 21, 2016

 Nana Njike stared at his son forcefully with fierce eyes.
 It dawned on him in a flash that he would have to dispel his rage in order not to take it on Philip.
 He heaved a sigh, allowing his rage to subside.
 “I called you over here not as businessmen but as politicians.
 If you abhor that, then you are free to leave,” he said it so mildly that it sounded strange even to his own ears.

-Everybody was quiet for a moment until the tenseness around had subsided.
+Everybody was quiet for a moment until the tenseness around had abated.
 “I’m not a coward, but I fear failure.
 I fear betrayal,” Philip said with a sense of foreboding that surprised Nana Njike.

-“Remember, Sons!
+“Remember this, Sons!
 Survivors and prevailers are those who love themselves above failure and everything else except the abstract and mysterious.
-The abstract and mysterious are those people and things that enrich our lives, those people and things that we invest our time and energy in without expecting rewards, to the point where we turn to view any reward from them as a bonus.
+The abstract and mysterious are those people and things that enrich our lives, those people, and things that we invest our time and energy in without expecting rewards, to the point where we turn to view any reward from them as a bonus.
 A man’s family and homeland are two of those exceptions.
 His reverend is another.
 You will never fail in the eternal sense of things if you sacrifice your love for yourself over those three because there will always be someone who shares your noble intentions to take over from where you left off.
 Betrayal over the abstract and the mysterious that are embodied in an ideal for something good and noble can’t be blamed on the betrayed because the course of an ideal can never be charted with a hundred percent certainty.
-You are not a failure if people betray you while you are brandishing such an ideal or even if the ideal or its cause ends in a shipwreck.
+You are not a failure if people betray you while you are brandishing such an ideal, or even if the ideal or its cause ends in a shipwreck.
 Don’t we all accept the fact that we can live with errors?”
 Nana Njike said, looking tired all of a sudden.

 His sons regarded him without uttering a word.
 He thought they did not understand what he was trying to say.